tdc22/JAwesomeEngine/Tutorial.md

 	}
 }
 ```
-(Yes, you can also put this into the Tutorial-class but I like to seperate that)
+(Yes, you can also put this into the Tutorial-class but I like to seperate that.)

 Now that we have the Start-class we can create the Tutorial-class which will contain the actual code.
 We start by including the basic structure of the JAwesomeEngine:
 ```java